mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/query/topics/just-in-time.html.md

 JIT compilation support is enabled with all RPM distributions of Greenplum Database.
 If you build Greenplum Database from source, you must include the `--with-llvm` build option to include JIT compilation support.

 It is possible to use JIT with both Postgres Planner and GPORCA.
-Since GPORCA and Postgres Planner use different models and the relation of their costs varies, you must tune the JIT thresholds according to your usage.
+Since GPORCA and Postgres Planner use different algorithms and the values for the calculated costs are different, you must tune the JIT thresholds according to your usage.
 See [Configuration](#topic4) for more information.

 ### <a id="topic21"></a>JIT accelerated operations